jiayihoffman/jiayihoffman.github.io/_posts/2025-05-26-SecurityRobot-Mapping.md

 ### Commands to Run the Robot with Mapping

 On the Raspberry Pi Docker container, we launch the robot, the SLAM toolbox, and the navigation server.

-Additionally, I start the rosbridge_server because I use Droid Vision to view and control the robot remotely from my phone.
-If you prefer the traditional ROS teleop_twist_keyboard or teleop_twist_joy for remote control, feel free to use that instead and skip running the rosbridge_server.
+Additionally, I start the "rosbridge_server" because I use the Droid Vision app to view and control my robot remotely from my phone.
+Please see the article [Droid Vision with built-in Joystick and Keypad] for more information.
+If you prefer the traditional ROS teleop_twist_keyboard or teleop_twist_joy for remote control, feel free to use those and skip launching the rosbridge_server.

 ```
 # 1. Start the robot itself